Getting Ready for Your Lesson

 What is your cancellation policy? +

 Stuff happens - and we get it!
 We just ask that you give us as much notice as possible so that we can attempt to book someone else in.
-A no show or day of cancellation will be counted as used towards your package of lessons.
+A no show or cancellation with less than 24 hours notice will be counted as used towards your package of lessons.
 Remember to join our PedalPower Pals Facebook Group as we’ll add last minute cancellation availability here!

 How do we book the next lesson? +

 We strongly recommend you book lessons well in advance, 1-2 times per week, as consistency is key to progress.
 Evening and weekend spots fill first so book early for first choice!
 Use our online booking system to request appointments.
 If you’ve paid for a package, use the service type “existing customer lesson $00.00”.
 Remember that lesson requests require PedalPower Kids to confirm and accept the lesson.
 While we try to maintain the most accurate online calendar possible, there are instances where travel times and other conflicts won’t be accounted for accurately.